Anurag1615/Java-Interviews/multithreading/part2.md

 ## 🔹 2. join()

-Waits for another thread to finish.
+Thread.join() is used to make one thread Waits for another thread to finish.

+if thread A call B.join() , thread A pause until thread B finished
 ```java
 class Test {